 Report authors are equipped with the skills to write great papers in fewer drafts, saving management time.
 And the report templates have made it easier to fulfil the requirements of the Senior Managers Regime, guiding authors on what to include in their papers and giving the board and committees confidence they are fulfilling their duties.

 It is now easier for RBS’s board and committees to digest their reports, focus on the key issues and use their time in the boardroom to best effect.

-You can also download this case study as a PDF, simply click the button below, fill in your details and the file will be emailed over to you.
+You can also download this case study as a PDF, simply click the button below.